 Already in the Figures 5 and 6 we can see the results obtained by the processing based, respectively, in the use of the distributions Gamma and Root of Gamma.
-We can observe that these distributions were the ones that presented a smaller answer so much for the oceanic area as for land area, mainly the distribution Root of Gamma, without, however, to leave of detecting the existing targets.
+We can observe that these distributions had been the ones that presented a smaller answer so much for the oceanic area as for land area, mainly the distribution Root of Gamma, without, however, leaving to detect the existing targets.